Splode/hackwild/_posts/2018-03-26-creating-a-reusable-svg-component-with-vue.md

 </script>
 ```

+## Wrapping Up

-Because we've defined our SVG component as a Vue component with extendible and default values, we can declare another instance of our `<Logo/>` component with different options.
+Now that we've defined our SVG component as a Vue component with extendible and default values, we can declare another instance of our `<Logo/>` component with different options.
+We've also separated the logic of our SVG element into its own component.
+This is a great pattern when you need to use different instances of an SVG image throughout an application.

-## Interactive Demo
+### Interactive Demo

 You can edit and view the source for this project at <a href="https://codesandbox.io/s/p795vp4x7x" target="_blank" rel="noopener">CodeSandbox</a>.